originell/simpleblog/README.rst

     - **FEEDLENGTH**
                    Sets the number of items available in both RSS and Atom feeds.
                    *Default:* 10
-    - **USE_TAGGING**
+    - **TAGGING**
                 If True, tags will be enabled.
 There's a check if django-tagging is installed.
 If so, then we'll use that as tagfield, otherwise tags will be handled as plain-text.
+                *Default:* True
+    - **CATEGORIES**
+                   If True, category support will be enabled.
                    *Default:* True

 Help
 ========